-While Deep Archive is very cheap, S3 Glacier is pretty cheap as well.
+While Deep Archive is very cheap, Amazon S3 Glacier is pretty cheap as well.
 A GB of data in S3 Glacier is charged at $0.004 per month.
-A terabyte in S3 Glacier will set you back about $4.10 per month.
+A terabyte in Amazon S3 Glacier will set you back about $4.10 per month.
 This is four times the cost of S3 Glacier Deep Archive, but it’s still only one-sixth the price of storage in S3 Standard.
 Further, there are additional benefits as discussed below.

 One of the reasons the S3 Glacier storage classes are cheap compared to the other S3 storage classes is that you are giving up instant access to your data.
 Rather than retrieving your S3 objects with sub-second latency, retrieving data from Glacier will take minutes or hours.

 The classic Amazon S3 Glacier storage class has three options for your retrieval time:

 - Expedited: With Expedited retrieval, you can access your data within a few minutes.
 Expedited retrievals are priced at $0.03 per GB and $0.01 per request.
 This is the fastest and most expensive option.

 - Standard: Standard retrieval makes your data accessible within 3-5 hours.
 Standard retrievals are priced at $0.01 per GB and $0.05 per 1000 requests.